Spontaneous Coronary Artery Dissection (SCAD)

 What is Spontaneous Coronary Artery Dissection (SCAD)?

-A rare heart condition where a tear occurs in the coronary artery wall.
+A rare condition where there is a tear in the coronary artery wall, causing blood to accumulate and potentially block blood flow to the heart.

-Chest pain, shortness of breath, and potentially a heart attack.
+Chest pain, shortness of breath, and possibly heart attack-like symptoms, although some cases may be asymptomatic.

 How is SCAD diagnosed?